 Additionally, due to their initial lack of desirability, these exotic dials were manufactured in much smaller numbers than the traditional Daytona dials throughout the years of their production.
 Although unconfirmed, it is estimated that roughly twenty regular Daytona dials were produced for every one exotic dial, and many of those exotic dials are no longer still in existence today.

 No other watch in history has attained such mind-boggling levels of value and collectability as the Paul Newman Daytona.
-While they initially were regarded as undesirable releases that would linger for years on dealer shelves, these exotic dial Daytona chronographs would go on to become some of the most valuable and collectable wristwatches on the planet.
-While a Paul Newman may just be a vintage Daytona with an exotic dial, it is now among the most desirable watches in the world, and is credited as being the timepiece that jump-started the entire vintage Rolex collecting market that is so alive and strong today.
+While they initially were regarded as undesirable releases that would linger for years on dealer shelves, these exotic dial Daytona chronographs would go on to become some of the most valuable and collectible wristwatches on the planet.
+While a Paul Newman may just be a vintage Daytona with an exotic dial, it is now among the most desirable watches in the world and is credited as being the timepiece that jump-started the entire vintage Rolex collecting market that is so alive and strong today.